-Hotel Nikko San Francisco upgraded its previous 3.5 gallon per flush to 1.5 gallon per flush water closet and annually saves 6,000,000 gallons
+Hotel Nikko San Francisco has worked with the SFPUC on reducing water faucet flow rates from 2.2 gpm to 1.0; and upgraded its previous 3.5 gallon per flush to 1.5 gallon per flush water closet.

-- The in-house laundry program utilizes a re-use system whereby the always fresh second and third rinse cycles are saved, filtered and used for the next first wash cycle, saving thousands of gallons of water each day
+The in-house laundry program utilizes a re-use system whereby the always fresh second and third rinse cycles are saved, filtered and re-used for first cycles.

 Recyclables & Compost

-Guest room thermostats are equipped with sensors which turn the heating, ventilating and air conditioning systems off when the rooms
+Guest room thermostats are equipped with sensors which turn the heating, ventilating and air conditioning off when rooms are vacant

-- We were awarded the Community Service Award by the California Hotel Lodging Association, and the Community Spirit Award by the Hotel Council of San Francisco.
+Awarded the Community Service Award by the California Hotel Lodging Association, and Community Spirit Award by the Hotel Council of San Francisco.